Ruby Vs Spinel: Best Tips to Distinguish These Gemstones

 rich red spinel

-Several factors, including rarity, size, and treatment, influence the market value and pricing of rubies and spinels.
-Ruby jewelry is highly appealing as a classic and luxurious choice, with ruby's longstanding dominance in the jewelry market due to its beauty, durability, and high value.
-Rubies are the rarest of the major gemstones, significantly impacting their market value and leading to higher prices than spinels.
+Ruby jewelry is highly appealing as a classic and luxurious choice, with ruby’s longstanding dominance in the jewelry market due to its beauty, durability, and high value.
+Rubies are among the most expensive gemstones, with prices ranging from $10,000 to $100,000+ per carat, and rubies command some of the highest prices per carat in the gemstone market.
 Ruby has long dominated the market as a symbol of luxury jewelry, especially Burmese rubies that can fetch astronomical prices.
-Ruby has been featured in numerous high-end jewelry pieces and auctions throughout history, further cementing its status as a symbol of luxury and prestige.
-While some spinels can be quite valuable, most red spinels are considerably less expensive than ruby of comparable quality.
-In recent years, demand for spinel has increased, leading to a rise in its prices for certain types.
+Ruby has been featured in numerous high-end jewelry pieces and auctions, further cementing its status as a symbol of luxury and prestige.
+Most rubies undergo heat treatment to improve their appearance and enhance their colour and clarity.

 Understanding these factors is crucial for investing in these beautiful gemstones.